org-tigris-jsapar/jsapar/docs/basics.md

 ## org.jsapar.model.Document
 The `Document` class is equivalent of the [DOM Document](https://en.wikipedia.org/wiki/Document_Object_Model) while parsing xml.
 It is the container of all the following `Lines`.
-The `Document` class should only be used when handling small sized data since it contains all the lines in memory.
+The `Document` class should only be used when handling small sized data since it stores all the lines in memory.
 When dealing with larger data inputs or outputs you should use the `Line` directly, using events while parsing or feeding lines one-by-one while composing.

 You can add lines to a document and you can iterate existing lines.